Lancaster County, Nebraska

 - 2001 - Lincoln's Pinnacle Bank Arena is completed, becoming the home of the University of Nebraska basketball teams.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lancaster County, Nebraska.
+This timeline provides a concise overview of the key events in the history of Lancaster County, Nebraska.